johnbrc/MPD-Distribution/content/MPD-HB/MPD-HB.md

 ---

-> This doesn't mean these studies can't be used for congregational teaching, or devotional study, or within theological and leadership training centres.
-If you're using the MPD textbooks in these contexts, why not think about how you could incorporate discipleship and discussion groups?
+> If you're using the MPD textbooks within theological and leadership training centres and, or congregational contexts: why not think about how you could incorporate discipleship and, or discussion groups ?

 ---

 ### Freedom to multiply ###

-Why focus upon discipleship groups, rather than church growth strategy?
+Why focus upon discipleship groups, rather than church growth?
 Let's remind ourselves of the foundational principle of biblical discipleship:

 > Keep safe the great treasure entrusted to us by sharing it with others who will be faithful to the teaching and in sharing it with others.